nixworks/public/news/2011/05/5/README.md

 ##### U.S. President
 ### [President of the United States Barack Obama visits the World Trade Center site in New York City to commemorate the victims of the September 11 attacks following the death of Osama bin Laden. ](/news/2011/05/5/president-of-the-united-states-barack-obama-visits-the-world-trade-center-site-in-new-york-city-to-commemorate-the-victims-of-the-september.md)
-_Context: Barack Obama, U.S. President, Ground Zero, September 11 attacks, death of Osama bin Laden, New York City_
+_Context: death of Osama bin Laden, Ground Zero, New York City, Barack Obama, September 11 attacks, U.S. President_

 ##### United States court
 ### [A United States Court of Appeals for the Third Circuit rules that former Olympic champion Carl Lewis be placed on the ballot for a Democrat primary election for a New Jersey State Senate seat. ](/news/2011/05/5/a-united-states-court-of-appeals-for-the-third-circuit-rules-that-former-olympic-champion-carl-lewis-be-placed-on-the-ballot-for-a-democrat.md)
-_Context: Democrat, United States court, primary election, Carl Lewis, New Jersey State Senate_
+_Context: New Jersey State Senate, United States court, primary election, Carl Lewis, Democrat_

 ##### Ivory Coast Constitutional Council
 ### [The Ivory Coast Constitutional Council confirms that Alassane Ouattara won the 2010 presidential election reversing a decision that had found in favour of the previous incumbent Laurent Gbagbo.
 That original decision (now reversed) had sparked a brief war. ](/news/2011/05/5/the-ivory-coast-constitutional-council-confirms-that-alassane-ouattara-won-the-2010-presidential-election-reversing-a-decision-that-had-foun.md)
-_Context: Laurent Gbagbo, Alassane Ouattara, 2010 presidential election, Ivory Coast Constitutional Council, war_
+_Context: 2010 presidential election, Ivory Coast Constitutional Council, Alassane Ouattara, Laurent Gbagbo, war_

 ##### Brazil
 ### [The Brazilian Supreme Federal Court unanimously rules in favour of extending to same-sex couples the same rights of existing civil unions. ](/news/2011/05/5/the-brazilian-supreme-federal-court-unanimously-rules-in-favour-of-extending-to-same-sex-couples-the-same-rights-of-existing-civil-unions.md)
-_Context: Supreme Court, civil union, same-sex couples, Brazil_
+_Context: Brazil, Supreme Court, civil union, same-sex couples_

 ##### Republican
 ### [Republican Party candidates for the nomination in the 2012 United States presidential election hold their first debate in Greenville, South Carolina. ](/news/2011/05/5/republican-party-candidates-for-the-nomination-in-the-2012-united-states-presidential-election-hold-their-first-debate-in-greenville-south.md)
-_Context: United States presidential election, 2012, Republican, nomination, Greenville, South Carolina_
+_Context: Greenville, United States presidential election, 2012, Republican, nomination, South Carolina_

 ##### Mercury
 ### [A report warns of accumulating mercury in the Arctic regions and that global emissions of mercury could increase by 25% by 2020, after another report suggested a global sea level rise by 1.6 metres by 2100, while a previous study detected chemical changes from elemental mercury to neurotoxic monomethylmercury occurring in the Arctic Ocean. ](/news/2011/05/5/a-report-warns-of-accumulating-mercury-in-the-arctic-regions-and-that-global-emissions-of-mercury-could-increase-by-25-by-2020-after-anoth.md)
-_Context: Arctic Ocean, neurotoxic, mercury, sea level rise, Arctic, monomethylmercury_
+_Context: neurotoxic, sea level rise, mercury, monomethylmercury, Arctic Ocean, Arctic_

 ## [Previous Day...](/news/2011/05/4/index.md)